Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time

-In this paper we construct an illustration of a space that expands via discrete expansion of its basic elements.
-We prove that in such an expanding space-time, the geodesics are curved and more precisely they fluctuate on the boundaries of the expanding basic elements.
-This induces a variable curvature of the space as well as a variable topology.
-The identification of the light geodesics in this expanding space-time leads to determine matter location; we prove that the variation of the space-time curvature is responsible for matter distribution at large scale and makes the geometry of the expanding space-time invisible.
+{ Abstract.
+In this paper we construct a discrete simulation of an expanding homogeneous and isotropic space-time that expands via expansion of its basic elements to figure out properties and characteristics of such a space-time and derive conclusions.
+We prove that in such an expanding space-time, the geodesics are curved and more precisely, they fluctuate on the boundaries of the expanding basic elements.
+The non existence of privileged expansion direction leads to the existence of an infinity of fluctuating geodesics between any two locations in this space-time, that provides a prediction of polarization in geometric optics, and a prediction of an earlier acceleration of the expansion as for the cosmic inflation model.
+This simulation is a case study and an example of space-time with variable topology using the principle of variation of topology via a transformation that creates holes.}

 { Keywords: Geodesics, Metric, Expansion, Fractals.}